Homogeneous coupled cell systems with high-dimensional internal dynamics: Implications for bifurcations of steady states

 On the other hand, for a fixed number of parameters $l$, conditions \eqref{eq:condker} and \eqref{eq:condcent} impose restrictions on the maximal number of indecomposable components of $\No$ that can occur as a generalized kernel or as a center subspace in a generic $l$-parameter bifurcation for any value of $d$.
 More precisely the generalized kernel can at most be composed of $l$ components of real type, of $\lfloor l/2 \rfloor$ components of complex type, or of $\lfloor l/4 \rfloor$ components of quaternionic type.
 Here $\lfloor a \rfloor$ denotes the nearest smaller or equal integer.
 Likewise, the center subspace can at most be composed of $2l$ components of real type, of $l$ components of complex type, or of $l$ components of quaternionic type.
 In particular, the total number of indecomposable components is always less than or equal to $l$ for generalized kernels and less than or equal to $2l$ for center subspaces.
 Recall that increasing the dimension of the internal dynamics $d$ yields additional copies of the indecomposable components of $\No$ in the decomposition of $\Nd$.
-In particular, we find all possible combinations of $l$ or $2l$ indecomposable components in the case that $d = l$ or $d=2l$ respectively.
+In particular, we find all possible combinations of $l$ or $2l$ indecomposable components in the case that $d = l$ or $d=2l$, respectively.
 Increasing $d$ beyond these critical values does not provide any further solutions to the combinatorial problems \eqref{eq:condker} and \eqref{eq:condcent}.
 As a result, all possible generalized kernels in a generic $l$-parameter bifurcation problem with internal dynamics of dimension $d' > l$ can also be observed in the case $d=l$.
 Likewise, all possible center subspaces in a generic $l$-parameter bifurcation problem with internal dynamics of dimension $d' > 2l$ can also be observed in the case $d=2l$.
-Once again, the reduced bifurcation problems are therefore equivalent to those in the cases $d=l$ and $d=2l$ respectively.
-In combination with \Cref{thm:ddlparamgen} we obtain \begin{theorem} \begin{enumerate}[label=(\roman*)] \item All generic $l$-parameter steady state bifurcations that can occur in a fundamental network can be investigated in the case of an internal phase space of dimension $d=l$. \item All generic $l$-parameter Hopf bifurcations that can occur in a fundamental network can be investigated in the case of an internal phase space of dimension $d=2l$. \end{enumerate} \end{theorem} \begin{remk} The minimal values of the dimension of the internal phase space $d$ stated in \Cref{thm:ddlparamall} are optimal in the sense that there is a combination of indecomposable subrepresentations of $\No$ that can only occur in a generic $l$-parameter bifurcation problem if $d \ge l$ or $d \ge 2l$ respectively.
-To that end, let
+Once again, the reduced bifurcation problems are therefore equivalent to those in the cases $d=l$ and $d=2l$, respectively.
+In combination with \Cref{thm:ddlparamgen}, we obtain \begin{theorem} \begin{enumerate}[label=(\roman*)] \item All generic $l$-parameter steady state bifurcations that can occur in a fundamental network can be investigated in the case of an internal phase space of dimension $d=l$. \item All generic $l$-parameter Hopf bifurcations that can occur in a fundamental network can be investigated in the case of an internal phase space of dimension $d=2l$. \end{enumerate} \end{theorem} \begin{remk} The minimal values of the dimension of the internal phase space $d$ stated in \Cref{thm:ddlparamall} are optimal in the sense that for any fundamental network there is indeed a bifurcation scenario that can only occur in a generic $l$-parameter bifurcation problem if $d \ge l$ or $d \ge 2l$, respectively.
+In the remainder of this remark, we construct the corresponding decomposition of the center subspace into indecomposable subrepresentations of $\No$ which specifies this bifurcation scenario.